truenas/documentation/content/References/dRAIDprimer.md

 These images demonstrate the differences between dRAID and raidz layouts in OpenZFS:

 {{< columns >}}
 {{< trueimage src="/images/Reference/raidzdRAIDSimplified.png" alt="Simplified dRAID and raidz characterizations" id="Simplified raidz and dRAID characterization" >}}
 <--->
-{{< trueimage src="/images/Reference/dRAIDandraidz.png" alt="dRAID and raidz characterizations" id="dRAID Characterization (Thanks to Zhi (George) Qiao, Song Fu, Hsing-bung Chen, Bradley Wade Settlemyer)" >}}
+{{< trueimage src="/images/Reference/dRAIDandraidz.png" alt="dRAID and raidz characterizations" id="dRAID Characterization" >}}
+<p style="text-align: center;"><small>Thanks to Zhi (George) Qiao, Song Fu, Hsing-bung Chen, and Bradley Wade Settlemyer.</small></p>
 {{< /columns >}}

 ## Concepts

 **Healing resilver**

-The traditional ZFS resilvering.
+The traditional ZFS resilver.
 The entire block tree is scanned and traversed.
 Checksums are verified during the repair process.
 This can be a slow process as it results in a largely random workload that is not ideal for performance.
-In a RAIDz deployment this also puts extra strain on the remaining discs in the vdev as they are all being read from simultaneously.
+In a RAIDz deployment this also puts extra strain on the remaining discs in the vdev, as they are all being read from simultaneously.

 **Permutation maps**